Denis Tuohy

 the long-running Panorama.
 After moving to Thames Television, he was a reporter and presenter for This Week (and TV Eye, 1978–1986).
-He interviewed Margaret Thatcher in the lead-up to the 1979 United Kingdom general election.
+He interviewed Margaret Thatcher in the lead-up to the 1979 general election.
 Communication specialist Geoffrey Beattie analysed the interview extensively in a work on patterns of interruption in conversation.
 During the 1990s, Tuohy was a newscaster for ITN, usually anchoring overnight bulletins and the ITV Morning News, and also worked on several documentaries.

 On returning to live in Ireland in 2001, Tuohy took up acting again, playing roles in RTE's Fair City, The Clinic and Fallout and BBC NI's Betrayal of Trust.
 He also wrote a memoir, Wide-Eyed in Medialand: A Broadcaster's Journey.
 As a broadcaster, he has written and presented over twenty documentaries for UTV, particularly The Troubles I've Seen.
 He has made many contributions to BBC Radio Ulster's Thought for the Day.
 A collection of these, Streets and Secret Places, was published in 2021.